KeyWorksRW/wxUiEditor/README.md

 ## Building

-It's fine to create a build/ directory in the root of the repository as .gitignore tells git to ignore it.
-It's also fine to create your own setup.h file in wxSnapshot/wx/include as the wxSnapshot module will ignore this file.
+It's fine to create a `build/` directory in the root of the repository as .gitignore tells git to ignore it.

 You will need a C++20 compliant compiler to build **wxUiEditor**.
 Currently only Windows builds are supported.
 To build, run the following two commands from the root of the repository: